DeiC-HPC/GPU-learning/mdbook/src/directives.md

 {:.code-info f90-openacc}
-Around the mandelbrot function there has been added `$!acc routine`.
+Inside the mandelbrot function `$!acc routine` has been added.
 This means that it should be compiled for our offload target.

 {:.code f90-openacc}
 ```f90